projectatomic/atomic-site/source/blog/2016-05-13-using-the-atomic-cli-to-scan-vms.html.md

 ---
-title: Using the atomic CLI to scan VMs
+title: Using the atomic CLI to scan Virtual Machines
 author: baude
-date: 2016-05-11 18:06:32 UTC
+date: 2016-05-13 12:00:00 UTC
-published: false
+published: true
 comments: true
+tags: security, atomic CLI, atomic scan
 ---

 Recently on the Red Hat Developers blog, I wrote about the re-architecture of the [atomic vulnerability scan feature](http://developers.redhat.com/blog/2016/05/02/introducing-atomic-scan-container-vulnerability-detection/).
 The primary function of _[atomic](https://github.com/projectatomic/atomic) scan_ is to detect vulnerabilities in your images and containers using a plug-in enabled architecture.